Product

 To understand marginal profit, it is important to differentiate the many "profits," as confusing the terms with "profit" in them could lead to poor decision making.
 Let's look at a few of them:

-• Marginal profit: Marginal profit is the amount earned by producing and selling one more unit of production.
+• Marginal profit: Marginal profit is defined as the amount earned by producing and selling one more unit of production.

-• Average profit: Average profit is the average amount earned per unit of production.
+• Average profit: Average profit is defined as the average amount earned per unit of production.

-• Total profit: Total profit is the total amount earned from selling everything produced.
+• Total profit: Total profit is defined as the total amount earned from selling everything produced.

 Let's take a break here for a quick example.
 Let's imagine you are a clothing company using a price skimming strategy to maximize profits.
 You release a new t-shirt.
 You produce 100 t-shirts.
 To make these t-shirts, you need to spend $200 for a silk screening machine and $2 in materials and labor for each t-shirt (collectively referred to as the cost of goods sold (COGS)).
 You release the shirt with an initial price of $30 and sell 30 shirts in the first month.
 You then lower the price to $20 and sell 30 more.
 Finally, you advertise a BOGO (buy one, get one free) sale and sell the last 40 shirts for $15 each ($30/2).